Personalized Career Conversations

-Keywords: colorectal cancer cancer, disparities, DNA repair, gastroenterology
+Keywords: colorectal cancer, DNA repair, cancer disparities, leadership

 Dr. Carpten has received research funding awards from various sources to support his research including NIH, Prostate Cancer Foundation, Susan G. Komen for the Cure, Multiple Myeloma Research Foundation, and a number of pharmaceutical companies.
 Dr. Carpten has co-authored over 160 publications in scientific journals that include Science, Nature, Nature Genetics, Genome Research, Cancer Research, Molecular Cancer Research, Cancer Cell, and the New England Journal of Medicine.

 Physician Scientist with a focus on gastrointestinal oncology, cancer prevention, hereditary cancer, clinical trials and health disparities.
 I have lead multidisciplinary GI Oncology Research Program and founded a NFP Clinical Research Organization to provide access to cancer therapies to community practices in Puerto Rico.
 Have been part of multiple professional organizations including current member of the AACR Governing board, and the MICR and WICR Councils.
 I am a firm believer of second chances, of pursuing your passion and contributing to achieve health equity.

 Finding what makes you happy, focus on your strengths not your weaknesses, surround yourself with people of value, help nourished other’s lives and careers, promote and mentor others, it the right thing to do, and as you do, you will grow and become stronger.
 Is important to evaluate your plan, measure your outcomes and readjust as needed.
 I am constantly evaluating how I invest time, what are my priorities and how can I be more effective in all areas of my life.
 Know your core values, and make sure your life is in sync with those values, you will be happier and those around you too!